microsoftgraph/microsoft-graph-docs-contrib/concepts/throttling.md

 ### Files and lists service limits

-Service limits for OneDrive, OneDrive for Business, and SharePoint Online are available at [Avoid getting throttled or blocked in SharePoint Online](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online).
+For service limits for OneDrive, OneDrive for Business, and SharePoint Online, see [Avoid getting throttled or blocked in SharePoint Online](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online).

 The preceding information applies to the following resources: